suhanikundu/wildlife-poaching-detection/README.md

-# 🦌 Wildlife Poacher Detection and Alerting system in Real-time using Deep Learning
+# 🦌 Wildlife Poacher Detection and Alerting system in Real-time

 This repository contains code for training and detecting **poachers in the wild** using a custom **YOLOv3** model through webcam or external device.